Azure/azure-powershell/src/StorageMover/docs/Az.StorageMover.md

 Creates an AzStorageContainer endpoint resource, which represents a data transfer source or destination.

 ### [New-AzStorageMoverJobDefinition](New-AzStorageMoverJobDefinition.md)
-Creates or updates a job definition resource, which contains configuration for a single unit of managed data transfer.
+Creates or updates a Job Definition resource, which contains configuration for a single unit of managed data transfer.

 ### [New-AzStorageMoverNfsEndpoint](New-AzStorageMoverNfsEndpoint.md)
 Creates a Nfs endpoint resource, which represents a data transfer source or destination.

 ### [New-AzStorageMoverProject](New-AzStorageMoverProject.md)
-Creates or updates a project resource, which is a logical grouping of related jobs.
+Creates or updates a Project resource, which is a logical grouping of related jobs.

 ### [Remove-AzStorageMover](Remove-AzStorageMover.md)
 Deletes a Storage Mover resource.

 ### [Remove-AzStorageMoverEndpoint](Remove-AzStorageMoverEndpoint.md)
-Deletes an endpoint resource.
+Deletes an Endpoint resource.

 ### [Remove-AzStorageMoverJobDefinition](Remove-AzStorageMoverJobDefinition.md)
-Deletes a job definition resource.
+Deletes a Job Definition resource.

 ### [Remove-AzStorageMoverProject](Remove-AzStorageMoverProject.md)
-Deletes a project resource.
+Deletes a Project resource.

 ### [Start-AzStorageMoverJobDefinition](Start-AzStorageMoverJobDefinition.md)
-Requests an agent to start a new instance of this job definition, generating a new job run resource.
+Requests an Agent to start a new instance of this Job Definition, generating a new Job Run resource.

 ### [Stop-AzStorageMoverJobDefinition](Stop-AzStorageMoverJobDefinition.md)
-Requests the agent of any active instance of this job definition to stop.
+Requests the Agent of any active instance of this Job Definition to stop.

 ### [Unregister-AzStorageMoverAgent](Unregister-AzStorageMoverAgent.md)
 Deletes an agent resource.